Restream/reindexer/fulltext.md

 ```
 ## Using select functions
 It is possible to use select functions to process result data.
-For now you can use snippet and highlight.
+For now you can use snippet, snippet_n and highlight.
 Those functions does not work for composite fulltext indexes.
 You can not put [,)\0] symbols in functions params.
+If the value contains special characters, it must be enclosed
+in single quotes.

 highlight - only highlights text area that was found
 it has two arguments -